hashicorp/packer/website/source/docs/builders/amazon-ebsvolume.html.md

 The builder does *not* manage EBS Volumes.
 Once it creates volumes and stores it in your account, it is up to you to use, delete, etc. the volumes.

+-> **Note:** Temporary resources are, by default, all created with the prefix `packer`.
+This can be useful if you want to restrict the security groups and key pairs Packer is able to operate on.

 ## Configuration Reference

 There are many configuration options available for the builder.
 They are